RicardoIT-Web/diners-3star-restaurant/README.md

 #### User stories - Admin features

-The following user stories were satisfied by creation of the Restaurant app, which include these features:
+The following user stories were satisfied by the creation of the Restaurant app, which include these features:

-- go to the registration page and log in as an admin in order to make a booking on behalf of a customer.
-- manually adding a booking to the system on behalf of a customer if customers book via a phone call, email or via the contact form.
-- approving/rejecting pending bookings created by admin and/or User.
-- View User contact details.
-- making changes to the Menu as and when required.
-- adding and removing a table from the usual layout, enabling for flexibility in the day to day management depending on customer demands.

 [User Story #1](https://github.com/RicardoIT-Web/diners-3star-restaurant/issues/1) As a administrator I can click on the navbar and select "login" so that I can make a booking on behalf of a customer.

 [User Story #2](https://github.com/RicardoIT-Web/diners-3star-restaurant/issues/2) As a administrator I can view pending customer bookings so that I can approve or reject reservation requests.

-[User Story #3](https://github.com/RicardoIT-Web/diners-3star-restaurant/issues/3) As a Admin I can View User Contact details so that I can reach out to them regarding their booking requests.
+[User Story #3](https://github.com/RicardoIT-Web/diners-3star-restaurant/issues/3) As a Admin I can view User Contact details so that I can reach out to them regarding their booking requests.

 [User Story #4](https://github.com/RicardoIT-Web/diners-3star-restaurant/issues/4) As a Admin I can access the menu section so that I can remove existing menu and replace with new menu.